shawnsyms/shawnsyms.github.io/README.md

 #### Writings

-Here are a number of short posts I've authored on basic aspects of data science.
+Here are some short posts I've authored on basic aspects of data science.

-> post 1

->  post 2

->  post 3
+> <a href='blog/data_cleaning/'>To clean or not to clean</a>

 #### Data science experiments